 Skip to content

-Spectator Information
+Spectator Guide

-If you’re not participating or volunteering, come watch and cheer on thousands of amazing racers taking on the Chicago Half Marathon and 5K.
+If you’re not participating or volunteering, come watch and cheer on thousands of amazing athletes taking on the Chicago Half Marathon and 5K.

-• Know exactly what corral your athlete will be in, and set a meeting point and time to say your goodbyes!
+• Know exactly what corral your athlete will be in and set a meeting point and time to say your goodbyes!

-• Plan your logistics, both into Jackson Park and throughout the course.
-Public transit, parking garages, cabs and/or Divvy bikes are all great options – assuming you know which roads remain open to the public.
+• Public transit, parking garages, cabs and/or Divvy bikes are all great options – assuming you know which roads remain open to the public.

 • Learn your athlete’s estimated time to reach specific parts of the course, especially at spectator-friendly spots.